Test Information 2021-22

 Travel Time – Figure out travel time to your test center, and make sure you can be there before the doors close at 8 a.m. on test day.

-Special Accommodations – Students with specific needs due to medical conditions or other circumstances can get either extended or more frequent breaks or extra testing time for each section.
+Special Accommodations – Students with specific needs due to medical conditions or other circumstances may request either extended or more frequent breaks or extra testing time for each section ahead of the test date.
+Coordinate with the assessment coordinator if you think you qualify.

 Additional SAT Test Day Information